Since 2004, 1000minds has created tools and services for New Zealand’s Ministry of Health.

-The National Prioritization Web Service is used to assign a booking status and clinically appropriate timeframe for patients waiting for elective treatment.
-The system is accessed by the Ministry of Health’s Electives team, District Health Boards (DHBs), clinical directors and clinicians.
-The system is also accessed as a web service by other clinical information systems, which provide their own user interface to the service.
-The system provides various charts and data for the Ministry, clinical directors and clinicians to review their use of the tools compared with DHB and national averages.
+NZ’s National Prioritization Web Service is used to assign a booking status and clinically appropriate timeframe for patients waiting for elective treatment.
+The Service is accessed by the Ministry of Health’s Electives team, District Health Boards (DHBs), clinical directors and clinicians.
+The Service is also accessed as a web service by other clinical information systems, which provide their own user interface to the service.
+Various charts and data for the Ministry, clinical directors and clinicians to review their use of the tools compared with DHB and national averages are provided.
 A learning module also lets a clinician score a hypothetical patient vignette and compare their rating of the patient with that of an expert reference group’s rating of the same vignette.

 This service streamlines the collection of patient impact-on-life data as an input to the National Prioritization Web Service described above.
 Patients rate themselves on a six-level scale on six standard criteria.
 This may be done on paper and then entered into the system by an administrator, by the patient on a tablet or computer screen at the DHB, or the patient using their own device after entering a unique single-use code posted to them or emailed to them if they have elected to engage with the DHB electronically.
 This service is integrated with the National Prioritization Web Service.

 The National Ophthalmology Quality Improvement Collaborative (OQIC) website supports a national collaboration of DHBs in implementing the RANZCO AMD Management Guidelines and RANZCO Glaucoma Referral Guidelines.
 The collaborative's aim is that no patients with Glaucoma or AMD experience avoidable vision loss, which will be achieved by DHBs providing safe, effective, patient centred, timely, efficient and equitable ophthalmology services.

 National Orthopaedics ERAS Quality Improvement Collaborative